 I was exercising, meditating, focusing on work and spending time with friends, but there was a missing piece of the puzzle.
 I started listening to Marisa’s recordings and reading her books and it became clear that I had found that elusive puzzle piece.
 I almost studied Psychology at University, but chose Drama and Education instead.
 However, what I discovered through my work as an English as a Second Language (ESL) teacher, was that much of what was holding students back was confidence and mind blocks.
 Having participated in mindfulness practice and meditation for a couple of years, I started using this with my students.
 However, I wanted to push this so much further and enhance my knowledge and skills to really help the words I was telling them to sink in deeper.

 When Marisa started offering her training online with the Practice Intensif, I knew that this was the next logical step for me to take in my own learning and Continuing Professional Development (CPD).
 I finally had my own 1:1 RTT session, with a lovely fellow RTT practitioner in Denmark, to deal with my management of PMDD.
-I knew that my own healing was necessary for me to become the best RTT practitioner possible.
+I knew that my own transformation was necessary for me to become the best RTT practitioner possible.

 What was your experience of training in RTT?